 Over the years, our tour calendar has continued to grow.
-While we now offer 14 tours (and counting!), there are a few that didn’t make the cut.
+While we continue to offer an ever-growing number of tours, there are a few that didn’t make the cut.
 Like all of our tours, each of these offered its own unique mix of natural beauty, challenge, and adventure.
 While they are not scheduled to run again in the future – never say never!
 If the stars should align, they just might make a come back.

 Ride your bicycle from the towering 17th century walls of Quebec City’s old town across to the ‘Big Easy’, the southern city of New Orleans.
 Journey from poutine to gumbo, from Quebecois to Creole, from Canada to the US, from the mighty St. Lawrence to the meandering Mississippi.
 This cycling adventure will take you across countries and cultures, an exploration that will be both challenging and rewarding.